Bitcoin-Calendar/calendar-bot/README.md

 ## Overview

 The Bitcoin Calendar Bot is a Go-based application that reads events from CSV files and publishes them to Nostr relays.
 This bot automates the posting of calendar events about Bitcoin history.
-The bot currently supports English and Russian versions, with plans to add more languages.
+The bot supports English and Russian versions.

 ## Quick Start